 Our sponsor has committed to purchase an aggregate of 5,500,000 private placement warrants (or 6,025,000 if the underwriters exercise their over-allotment option in full) at a price of \$1.00 per warrant (\$5,500,000 in the aggregate or \$6,025,000 if the underwriters exercise their over-allotment option in full) in a private placement that will occur simultaneously with the closing of this offering.
 Each private placement warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share.
 Our sponsor will be permitted to transfer the private placement warrants held by it to certain permitted transferees, including our officers and directors and other persons or entities affiliated with or related to them, but the transferees receiving such securities will be subject to the same agreements with respect to such securities as our sponsor.
 Otherwise, these warrants (including the Class A ordinary shares issuable upon exercise thereof) will not, subject to certain limited exceptions, be transferable or salable until 30 days after the completion of our initial business combination.
-The private placement warrants purchased by our sponsor will be non-redeemable so long as they are held by our sponsor or such permitted transferees.
+The private placement warrants purchased by our sponsor or its permitted transferees.
 The private placement warrants held by our sponsor or its permitted transferees may also be exercised by our sponsor and its permitted transferees for cash or on a cashless basis.
 Otherwise, such private placement warrants will have terms and provisions that are identical to those of the warrants being sold as part of the units in this offering, including as to exercise price, exercisability and exercise period.